-If you want to participate in the tour de France cycling event, you have to win a spot on a top cycling squad.
-As this event is ultimately a team competition.
+If you want to participate in the Tour de France cycling event, you have to win a spot on a top cycling squad.
+This event is ultimately a team competition.

 International Cycling Union rankings determine who enters the Tour de France, and wild card entries are permitted as well.

 In order to join an elite squad, you must perform well in key races.
 It is then necessary to be a member of one of the nine team riders that traditionally compete in the event.